ultrafez/switcherduino/README.md

 ## Serial protocol

-These notes are taken from my original Arduino sketch; these are accurate but need reformatting for this documentation page.

-> The device to control, and what we want to do with it (toggle power, or set dim level) is set in one command.
-> Multiple commands can be strung together, and when a "\n" is received they'll all be executed rapidly in sequence.
-> Each of these commands should be appended to each other with no gaps in no particular order.
->
-> t67108863;
+A series of commands sent one after the other (concatendated) are sent to the Arduino, followed by a `\n` newline character - at this point, the commands will be executed sequentially.
+Command details:

-> Set the Nexa self-learning transmitter number.
-This can be used multiple times per command string, but only the last
+### Set Nexa self-learning transmitter number

+Example: `t67108863`

-> set number will be used when all of the commands are executed.
-This means that only devices that are paired with the
-> same transmitter code can be used in one execution.
+Set the Nexa self-learning transmitter number.
+This can be used multiple times per command string, but only the last set number will be used when all of the commands are executed.
+This means that only devices that are paired with the same transmitter code can be used in one execution.
 Maximum transmitter code value is 67108863 (26 bits)

->
-> m341
+### Power Maplin socket on/off

+Example: `m341`

-> Turn Maplin socket on channel 3, button 4 on.
+Turn Maplin socket on channel 3, button 4 on.
 Format: m[channel][button][on/off]

->
-> n051
+### Power Nexa device on/off

+Example: `n051`

-> Turn Nexa device 05 on.
+Turn Nexa device 05 on.
 Pad device number with zeros if required.
 Format: n[device code 2 chars][on/off]

->
-> n13d10
+### Set Nexa device dim level

+Example: `n13d10`

-> Set Nexa device 13 to dim level 10.
+Set Nexa device 13 to dim level 10.
 Pad with zeros if required.
 Format: n[device code 2 chars]d[dim level 2 chars]

->
-> \n
+### Execute commands

+i.e. `\n`

-> Execute the sequence of commands
+Execute the sequence of commands sent since the last `\n`

->
->
-> Example:
-> t151632;n020n12d06m411\n
+### Example

+`t151632;n020n12d06m411\n`

-> This will use 151634 as the Nexa transmitter ID, and then turn Nexa device 2 off, Nexa device 12 dim to level 6, and turn Maplin socket channel 3 button 1 on.
+This will use 151634 as the Nexa transmitter ID, and then turn Nexa device 2 off, Nexa device 12 dim to level 6, and turn Maplin socket channel 3 button 1 on.

 ## Credit